Landmark Mural

 At its heart is a layered visual tapestry, a mural shaped by collage, printmaking, and poetic storytelling, born from local voices, historic echoes, and Bristol’s creative pulse.
 Woven into the architecture, it transforms the building into a living canvas that connects past and present.
 It invites passersby to engage with Bristol’s story through a contemporary lens

-Molly explored a wide range of inspirations, developing design concepts using collage and print-making techniques.
-In collaboration with Bristol-based writer Malaika Kegode, she spent time uncovering local stories and motifs drawn from the site’s heritage and the thematic richness of printing and letterpress.
-This creative journey sparked poetic responses from Malaika, which Molly translated into layered visual motifs that celebrate Bristol’s spirit of innovation, inclusivity and cultural depth.
+Molly explored a wide range of inspirations and developed design concepts through collage and printmaking techniques.
+Working in collaboration with Bristol-based writer Malaika Kegode, she spent time uncovering local stories and motifs rooted in the site’s heritage and the rich traditions of printing and letterpress.
+This creative journey inspired poetic responses from Malaika, which Molly transformed into layered visual motifs that reflect Bristol’s spirit of innovation, inclusivity and cultural depth.

 Expanding on the themes and aesthetics of the exterior mural, Molly also created a series of interior artworks for EQ.
 These pieces echo the historical narratives and visual language of the mural, creating a cohesive artistic thread throughout the building and enriching the space with a sense of place and creative continuity.